 Harnessing energy with KEB

-The United States recently became the third largest creator of wind energy behind only China and the European Union.
-Fourteen states – including KEB America’s home of Minnesota – get 10% or more of their energy from wind.
+The United States recently became the third-largest creator of wind energy behind only China and the European Union.
+Fourteen states – including KEB America’s home in Minnesota – get 10% or more of their energy from wind.
 Harnessing clean, sustainable wind power is important to the future of power generation, and the market will only continue to grow as our energy needs grow.

-KEB introduced their first Pitch System for wind turbines nearly 20 years ago.
+KEB introduced its first Pitch System for wind turbines nearly 20 years ago.
 Today the P6 Pitch Drive and YAW System are still an important part of our catalog.
-Many of our OEM customers are outside of the US, and work with our colleagues in Germany.
+Many of our OEM customers are outside of the US and work with our colleagues in Germany.